 ADMINISTRATIVE LAW AND JUDICIAL REVIEW

-Administrative Law is the body of that regulates government decision making.
-Access to review of government decisions is a key component of access to justice.
+Administrative Law is the body of law that regulates government decision making.
+Access to reviews of government decisions is a key component of access to justice.

 Administrative law offers accountability mechanisms that apply to government decision making about individual matters.
 Accountability mechanisms include:

-- merits review— by government agencies and by tribunals
+- merits review— by government agencies or by tribunals

 - investigations — by the Commonwealth Ombudsman and the Office of the Australian Information Commissioner